Your creative business is growing, and it’s time to bring on a legal expert to help you.

 Your network is a great place to start to find an attorney for your creative business.

-You’ve probably got businesses that you support that are local brick and mortars.
+You’ve probably got businesses that you support that are local brick-and-mortar.

 Brick and mortar locations are far more likely to need an attorney quicker than an online-only business or a small creative business.